geoffchisnall/geoffchisnall.github.io/_posts/2021-06-02-African-Digital-Forensics-CTF-Week-1.md

 <br>
 Week 1 was done and I enjoyed it tons!
 I had never used Autopsy before so this was a great way to learn it!
 <br>
 If you do see any mistakes, spelling, grammer, formatting, please let me know.
-I tried to so the best I could with this writeup but I am sure I might have done some mistakes :)
+I tried to do the best I could with this writeup but I am sure I might have done some mistakes :)
 <br>
 <br>
 <b>Stay tuned for week 2 write up in the next few days</b>